 This is the only part of the process that requires the worker to file an application on his or her own behalf; the employer cannot file the I-485 for the worker.
 (Again, we're assuming that the worker is already in the U.S. on a temporary visa, as is common in most cases.
 If not, USCIS approval of the I-140 will trigger the National Visa Center to send the file to the appropriate U.S. consulate for further processing.)

-USCIS’s posted time frame for acting on I-485 applications as of early 2020 is anywhere from eight to 52 months, depending on green card category and the service office where the I-485 application is filed.
-This is longer than in past years, in part because USCIS has begun requiring in-person interviews for all employment-based I-485 applications, largely due to the political climate.
+USCIS’s posted time frame for acting on I-485 applications as of early 2021 is anywhere from eleven to 32 months, depending on green card category and the service office where the I-485 application is filed.
+This is longer than in past years, in part because under the Trump Administration, USCIS began requiring in-person interviews for all employment-based I-485 applications.

 Also realize that USCIS approval of I-485s must wait until the applicant’s priority date is current.
 Therefore, if priority dates retrogress (move backward), USCIS will hold the application until the priority date becomes current again.
 Due to the common priority date backlog for nationals of India, China, Mexico, and the Philippines, these foreign workers often have to wait several years for USCIS to approve their petitions.